The Government has restated its commitment to delivering pensions dashboards in a written statement.

 What you need to do

-You should be familiar with the the pensions dashboards standards which contain the rules and controls for connecting to the ecosystem.
+You should be familiar with the the pensions dashboards standards and guidance which contain the rules and controls for connecting to the ecosystem.

 Before you can apply to connect, you need to show that your organisation is technically robust and has a pension provider or scheme willing to vouch for you.